Nuestra visión

 India Ambassador

-Larry has been working tirelessly in India and across International borders in Patient and Parent advocacy towards Eye Diseases in Children.
-Larry has dedicated his life towards Palliative Care for patients with life-limiting illnesses with the Certification on Good Clinical Practice (GCP), National Trainer on End-of-Life Nursing Education Consortium (ELNEC) Basic and Core.
-Presently the First Nurse in the State of Maharashtra to pursue Ph.D. in Palliative Care Nursing from Bharati Vidyapeeth (Deemed to be University), Pune.
+Larry has worked tirelessly in India and across international borders in Patient and Parent advocacy towards Eye Diseases in Children.
+He has dedicated his life to Palliative Care for patients with life-limiting illnesses with the Certification on Good Clinical Practice (GCP), National Trainer on End-of-Life Nursing Education Consortium (ELNEC) Basic and Core.
+He was the First Nurse in the State of Maharashtra to pursue a Ph.D. in Palliative Care Nursing from Bharati Vidyapeeth (Deemed to be University), Pune.

-We are honored to represent INDIA and be part of KTG’s Global Vision, Mission and Purpose with outreach and support.
-We will diligently continue to spread awareness across the world on glow-related eye diseases and drive action to prevent childhood blindness.
+Supporting KTG’s Global Vision, Mission, and Purpose with outreach and support, Larry hopes to continue to spread awareness across the world on glow-related eye diseases and drive action to prevent childhood blindness.

 Grace Mbugua